spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

  Click **Save Changes** to confirm the changes you have made to your profile.

  Navigate to the left **Main Menu** and select **Clusters**.
 Filter for the clusters with the **service** tag.
 Both of your clusters match this filter.
-Palette indicates that the cluster associated with the cluster profile you updated has an update available.
+Palette indicates that the cluster associated with the cluster profile you updated has updates available.

 ![Image that shows the pending updates ](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_pending-update-clusters-view.png)

 Select this cluster to open its **Overview** tab.
-Click the **Updates Available** button to begin the cluster update process.
+Click **Updates Available** to begin the cluster update.

 ![Image that shows the Updates Available button](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_updates-available-button-cluster-overview.png)

 A dialog appears which shows the changes made in this update.
-Review the changes and ensure the only changes made are the replica count.
-The pending update maintains the override you have made and will set the replicas to `1`.
-If you want remove your override, set the replicas count to `3` in this dialog.
+Review the changes and ensure the only change is the `replicas` field value.
+The pending update maintains the override you have made and sets the replicas to `1`.

 ![Image that shows the available updates dialog ](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_available-updates-dialog.png)

 Set the replicas value to `3` in the right hand dialog.
+This removes your cluster override.
 Click **Confirm updates** once you have finished reviewing your changes.

 Palette updates your cluster according to cluster profile specifications.
 Once these changes are complete, select the **Workloads** tab.
 Then, select the **hello-universe** namespace.

 There are three replicas of the **hello-universe-deployment** available.
-The changes in the cluster profile update are now reflected by your cluster.
+The cluster profile update is now reflected by your cluster.

 ![Image that shows the number of hello universe deployments](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_deployments-count-updated.png)